 Profitability Index Ratio

 The profitability index ratio reflects the expected future return on a particular investment.
 For instance, a profitability index of 0.5 means you’ll have a ratio of $0.50 for every dollar of money you put into your investment.
 In this instance, you wouldn’t be able to profit from that particular project.
-On the other hand, if you have a profitability index of 1.3, that translates to $1.30 for every dollar you put into the project, which would yield a profit.
+On the other hand, if you have a profitability index of 1.3, that translates to $1.30 per unit of investment, which would yield a profit.

 Profitability Index Advantages